BjBodner/old-portfolio/README.md

 width="380" title="Visualization of conformal transformation">
 </p>

-The projects in this portfolio are projects which I have worked on over the past few years, which fall into two main interests of mine:
+This portfolio is a collection of projects which I have worked on over the past few years.
+They primarily fall into two main interests of mine:
 1. Machine learning and optimization algorithms
 2. Visualization of physical and mathematical phenomena